Intertextile Shanghai 2026

-According to the most recent test results, the substance is effective against E.coli, Staphylococcus, and Candida Albicans strains, earning it a Class AAA classification for use in surgical masks, protective gowns, diapers, and other sanitary items.
+According to the latest laboratory test results, the newly developed antimicrobial nonwoven material has demonstrated exceptional effectiveness against E.coli, Staphylococcus Aureus, and Candida Albicans, earning a Class AAA antibacterial classification for use in high-demand sanitary and medical applications such as surgical masks, protective gowns, diapers, and personal hygiene products.

-“Our technology can now be incorporated in nonwoven materials to prevent the spread of bacteria and viruses,” explains Michaël van der Jagt, CEO of Parx Materials.
-“But it can also be used to prevent odour, which is often caused by microbes — a useful USP for products like diapers.
-As it remains equally effective for over 50 washes, it’s ideal for things that will be used again and again.”
+“Our technology can now be incorporated in nonwoven materials to prevent the spread of bacteria and viruses,” said Michaël van der Jagt, CEO of Parx Materials.
+“It can also prevent odour — a major advantage for diapers and other hygiene products.
+And since it remains effective for over 50 washes, it is ideal for reusable items.”

 LEAVE A REPLY